 - Lionel is easily corrupted by his own paranoia in The Sea Hawk.

-- Scott Tyler of The Five from The Power of Five.
-Coupled with a stock crummy past like most of The Five except Scarlet, Scott was pushed to the edge in the 3rd book when he was tortured and brainwashed by Night Rise to assassinate a presidential candidate.
-In the 5th book, Scott is identified as being the weakest link by the villains, invoking a Face-Heel Turn upon him.
-He just wanted the pain to stop
+- Scott Tyler from The Power of Five.
+Coupled with a stock crummy past like most of The Five except for Scarlett, Scott was pushed to the edge in the 3rd book when he was tortured and brainwashed by Night Rise to assassinate a presidential candidate.
+In the 5th book, Scott is identified as being the weakest link by the villains, invoking a Face–Heel Turn upon him.
+He just wanted the pain to stop.

 - Marqua from Card Players which ultimately gets her killed.